rmsk2/pgz2flash/README.md

 Additional modifications have to be performed when the maximum number of copy instructions is to be increased.
 You have to make room for them by changing the `.fill` directive at `ADDR_INSTRUCTIONS` and after that you can adapt `MaxCopyInstructions` on the Go side.
 Similar preparations have to be made when increasing the space for the program name and the description which are stored at `ADDR_DESCRIPTION`.

+# Prebuilt Windows Binaries

+You will find a prebuilt Windows binary (`pgz2flash.exe`) in the Releases section of this repo.